• Mental Health

 Marking a death anniversary is often part of the grieving process.
 The ritual of remembering someone on the day of their death can help ease the intensity of the grief surrounding the loss (called the anniversary effect).4 Remember, there is no right or wrong way to mark a death anniversary, and what feels right may change from year to year.

-Here are fourteen ways to remember loved ones on their anniversary of death:
+Here are 17 ways to remember loved ones on their anniversary of death:

 1. Visit Their Gravesite or Place of Rest

-Visiting your loved one’s final resting place is a traditional way to honor their anniversary of death.
+Visiting your loved one’s final resting place is a traditional way to honor their death anniversary.
 Consider bringing flowers, and plan to spend some time reflecting on your loved one, your time together, and your love for them.

 2. Write Them a Letter